facebookresearch/TensorComprehensions/docs/source/docker_image.rst

 TC runtime image with nvidia-docker
 -----------------------------------

-We also provide a runtime nvidia-docker image for `Ubuntu 14.04`, gcc 4.8, CUDA 8 and CUDNN 6.
+We also provide a runtime nvidia-docker image for :code:`Ubuntu 14.04`, :code:`gcc 4.8`, :code:`CUDA 8` and :code:`CUDNN 6`.
 Using this image, you can also run gpu tests.
-To run the image, make sure you have `nvidia-docker` installed.
+To run the image, make sure you have :code:`nvidia-docker` installed.
 Then run the image using following command:

 * :code:`NVIDIA-Docker Ubuntu 14.04 conda environment`